Deep-litter method, explained

 Hens picking at the bed obsessivelyNormal — they're finding bugs and bacterial-rich materialNo action; this is the system working as designed

 When daytime highs are reliably above 50°F (mid-March to mid-April for most of the US), the bed has done its job.
-Schedule a 2-hour block:
+Schedule a 2-hour block — block out a Saturday morning, not a weeknight evening; this is more work than it sounds:

 1. Move the flock to the run for the duration.
 Block the pop door so they can't come back in.